CAFDataProcessing/worker-document/README.md

 This is the first function called by worker on the task message.
 This function is passed `TaskEventObject` as an argument .

 The structure of the `TaskEventObject` is below.
-The variables will be initialized with values from task message and it will be sent to the series of other functions in the workflow for further processing.

 ```
 {